SujithraSV/CODSOFT/README.md

   Build a simple console-based Tic-Tac-Toe game that allows two players to play against each other

-4. **TO-DO LIST**
-   Build a simple console-based to-do list manager that allows users to add, view, and delete tasks.

-5. **IMAGE PROCESSING TOOL**
-   Build a tool that allows users to perform various image processing operations

 like resizing, cropping, and filtering.
 ## 🚀 **Skills Developed**
 Throughout the completion of these tasks, I have developed and enhanced several skills, including: